ab22593k/shelf/README.md

 [![Shelf CI](https://github.com/ab22593k/shelf/actions/workflows/ci.yml/badge.svg)](https://github.com/ab22593k/shelf/actions/workflows/ci.yml)

-Shelf is a command-line tool for managing what we called `dotfile`s in the system, generating git commit messages, and reviewing code using AI.
+Shelf is a command-line tool for managing books or what we called `dotfile`s in the system, generating git commit messages, and reviewing code using AI.
 It provides a simple interface to track files across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks and perform comprehensive code reviews.
 With support for local and cloud-based AI models, Shelf makes configuration